dev-rashedin/servest/packages/servest-addons/README.md

 ## Why Servest?

-Backend and full-stack development often involves repetitive setup tasks like adding custom files (e.g: auth.route, products.controller, ratings.model etc), configuring ESLint, Prettier, Prisma, Drizzle, or MongoDB. **Servest** removes this overhead by providing a single command to add these utilities to your project, saving time and ensuring consistency.
+Backend development often involves repetitive setup tasks like adding custom files (e.g: auth.route, products.controller, ratings.model etc), configuring ESLint, Prettier, Prisma, Drizzle, or MongoDB. **Servest** removes this overhead by providing a single command to add these utilities to your project, saving time and ensuring consistency.

 Whether you're starting a new project or working on an existing one, Servest makes it easy to standardize your setup.